ingo/ingo.github.io/_recipes/boursin_cheese_make_your_own_homemade.md

 ---
-title: Boursin Cheese - Make Your Own Homemade
+author: Elly in Canada
 category: Sides
 description: Make your own boursin cheese at home.
 Very easy and economical too!
 It can be used to prepare other dishes with great success.
-image: picBsZQaM.jpg
+image: boursin_cheese_make_your_own_homemade.jpg
 size: 16 servings
+source: https://www.food.com/recipe/boursin-cheese-make-your-own-homemade-substitute-clone-65204
 time: 10 minutes preparation, overnight chilling
-author: Elly in Canada
-source: https://www.food.com/recipe/boursin-cheese-make-your-own-homemade-substitute-clone-65204
+title: Boursin Cheese - Make Your Own Homemade
 ---
 ### Ingredients

 * `2` garlic cloves